ZainabOlaitan26/alx-system_engineering-devops/0x01-shell_permissions/README.md

-﻿# Shell redirections
+﻿# Shell permissions
-### This is my first task on shell redirections.
+### This is my first task on shell permissions.